High Availability for IDA Application on Liberty and HAProxy

 </server>

-We found an issue using jdk 8 with TLSv1.3, which can cause very high CPU usage of IDA.
-To fix the issue, use TLSv1.2 by adding below configuration to server.xml.
+We found an issue using JDK 8 with TLSv1.3, which can cause very high CPU usage of IDA.
+To fix the issue, use TLSv1.2 by adding the following configuration to server.xml.

 <ssl id="defaultSSLConfig" keyStoreRef="defaultKeyStore" trustDefaultCerts="true" sslProtocol="TLSv1.2"/>

 Liberty supports Advanced Encryption Standard (AES) encryption for passwords that are stored in the server.xml file.
-In Liberty installation bin folder you can use securityUtility command to encrypt your password.
+In the Liberty installation bin folder, you can use the securityUtility command to encrypt your password.

 ./securityUtility encode password

-More information about encrypt, please refer to SecurityUtility Command.
+More information about encryption, please refer to SecurityUtility Command.

 Step 3.
 Configure jvm.options

-Set the maximum heap size to 8192m, If the heap size is not big enough, IDA checkstyle may crash with out-of-memory exception throwed, increase the heap size and restart server can fix this issue.
+Set the maximum heap size to 8192m.
+If the heap size is not big enough, IDA checkstyle may crash with an out-of-memory exception thrown.
+Increase the heap size and restart the server to fix this issue.

 -Xms512m